hapax/hapax.github.io/assets/teaching.md

 We have a shrinking mothball, a growing triangle, and sand being poured into a conical pile.
-These questions have promise: they're about objects in the real world that change with time.
+This is promising subject matter: objects in the real world that change with time.
 But everything in sight is arbitrary!
 Why does the mothball decrease at a constant rate?